Hi I’m Brock

 As I delved deeper into gardening, I became passionate about organic practices like kelp fertilizer, bone meal, and other natural sources for macronutrients in my garden.
 I also discovered the power of controlled microclimates, including hydroponics, as a way to grow plants without relying on harmful pesticides.

 Everyone can benefit from the joy of gardening, and I am committed to sharing my knowledge and experience with as many people as possible.
 By embracing organic practices and sustainable growing techniques, we can create a healthier, more inclusive world for all living things.

 Now I like to share my learnings through Bigger Garden to show others how they can grow their favorite fruits and vegetables year-round!
 Regardless of where you live.

 I’m often asked what the most interesting plant I’ve grown.
-At this point I’d have to say the espaliered apple tree I planted in my back garden takes the cake.
+At this point, I’d have to say the espaliered apple tree I planted in my back garden takes the cake.

-If you’re not familiar with the practice, espaliered trees are ones that are specially pruned to grow flat against wall or lined up with other espaliered trees to create a remarkable garden fence.
+If you’re not familiar with the practice, espaliered trees are ones that are specially pruned to grow flat against a wall or lined up with other espaliered trees to create a remarkable garden fence.

 In fact, George Washington was famously known for using espaliered trees as ornamentals to frame the growing space of his garden in Mount Vernan.

 What I thought that was particularly unique about the espaliered apple tree that I planted was that each branch was grafted on from a different variety of apple trees.
 This allowed the flowers to cross-pollinate with each other creating new sub-varieties which wouldn’t be possible without another nearby apple tree. – Amazing!